-and secure because (I) a physical document is required and the attributes displayed on the card must match the content in the chip of the card, and (II) the biometric document is widely applied for governmental purposes and international traveling, without excessive vulnerabilities [34].
-It is important to note that it's not possible, and possibly never will, to revoke access to a stolen or lost document without online access.
+of the phone.
+This step is extremely important as it proves the authenticity of the document in digital form.
+Without this validation step, there is no way to determine the correctness of these attributes.
+The phone has to be placed with its back to the document to make contact, see Figure 3b.
+The chip communicates with the NFC chip to fetch all attributes digitally from the document.
+Before these attributes can be transferred to the phone, a connection has to be established.
+The authentication requires three valid attributes (document number, date of birth, and date of expiry) to successfully establish a connection and exchange the document attributes to the receiving phone.
+The application stores all document attributes on the phone in the form of the self-sovereign identity.
+This process is deemed authentic and secure because (I) a physical document is required and the attributes displayed on the card must match the content in the chip of the card, and (II) the biometric document is widely applied for governmental purposes and international traveling, without excessive vulnerabilities [35].
+It is important to note that it's not possible, and possibly never will, to revoke access to a stolen or lost document without online knowledge from a central server.
 The SSI will be valid, just like official documents, until the expiration date of the document.